 NES has undertaken this training in partnership with the Health Boards.
 The Boards have provided training venues and members of the tutor faculty for the courses.
 Courses have been delivered on a Regional basis to encourage acccess and attendance.

-In addition to the initial training, appraisers may be required to attend ongoing national and local training as enhanced appraisal develops.
+The Scottish Government have agreed that only NES-trained appraisers may undertake appraisals in NHS Scotland.
+In addition to the initial training, appraisers may be required to attend ongoing national and local training as appraisal develops.

 © 2013 - NHS Education for Scotland